CumpsD/CumpsD/README.md

 ## ⚡ Skills

 I'm able to deal with various technologies.
-The list below is incomplete, but give you an idea of the fact I am always trying to stay up to date.
+The list below is incomplete, but gives you an idea of the fact I am always trying to stay up to date.

 * C# / F# / .NET Core / ASP.NET Core / EF Core
 * Eventsourcing / CQRS / DDD